stacksjs/ts-backups/docs/api/functions.md

 # Functions API Reference

-This page documents all standalone functions available in ts-backups.
+This page documents all standalone functions available in backupx.

 ## Database Backup Functions